Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

     {
       "installation": "missions",
       "schedule": {
-        "21:30": "NNNNNYN"                    -- Missions start on Saturdays at 21:30, so start the server there }
+        "21:30": "NNNNNYN",                   -- Missions start on Saturdays at 21:30, so start the server there "23:00-00:00": "NNNNNPN"              -- Mission ends somewhere between 23:00 and 00:00, so shutdown when no longer populated
+      }
     }
   ]